cyb3rpsych0s1s/4ddicted/book/pages/mod.md

 - whenever V consumes an addictive consumables (see which ones below), his/her addiction to this specific consumable increases (you can think of it as a jauge).
-- whenever V rests at home for long enough, gets energized or revigored, his/her addictions jauges decreases.
+- whenever V rests at home for long enough, gets refreshed, his/her addictions jauges decrease.
 - mild drugs decreases twice as fast as they increase.
 - hard drugs increases twice as fast as they decrease.